 The section on verse 8 is too long to share with you here, but it reminded me of the way shepherds in Biblical times sometimes dealt with wayward lambs.
 If they kept running away, the shepherd knew sooner or later they would be eaten by a predator, so after repeatedly bringing them back to the fold, he would break one or more of their legs so they could no longer run.
 Then he would gently carry that lamb wrapped around his neck and shoulders.
 As the legs healed, the lamb would grow close to the shepherd and no longer want to run away.

 Sometimes God has to use difficulties in our lives—broken bones, if you will—to keep us from wandering away from Him.
-When that happens we need to see them as part of His redemptive love for us because, ultimately, the safest place for us to be is close to Him.
+When that happens we need to see them as part of His redemptive love for us because, ultimately, the safest place for us to be is close to the Great Shepherd.

 Today’s Other Readings: